-In 2015, Holy Cross had six players named to All-League teams, including four selected to the first team, as well as a second team All-New England honoree in Sean Gustin.
+In 2015, Holy Cross had six players named to All-League teams, including four first-team selections, as well as a second team All-New England honoree in Sean Gustin.
 DiCenzo also coached the Patriot League Rookie of the Year in Cam O'Neill, who set a program record for hits by a freshman (56).
-Academically, Holy Cross had a pair of student-athletes named to the Academic All-Patriot League team, and a player (Jack St. Clair), who earned CoSIDA Academic All-District team laurels.
-The Crusaders earned 12 Patriot League regular season victories in 2015, the third-most won in DiCenzo's tenure.
+Academically, Holy Cross had a pair of student-athletes named to the Academic All-Patriot League team and one player (Jack St. Clair) who earned CoSIDA Academic All-District team laurels.

 In 2013, DiCenzo was named Patriot League Coach of the Year after piloting the Crusaders to their first-ever regular-season title, with the best conference record in program history (15-5), and an appearance in the Patriot League championship series.
 Jordan Enos was named Patriot League Player of the Year and Scholar-Athlete of the Year, while John Colella earned Patriot League Pitcher of the Year.
 Seven Holy Cross players received All-Patriot League honors and a pair made the Academic All-Patriot League team.
-The squad led the Patriot League in every major offensive category including batting average (.289), hits (499), runs scored (317) and home runs (22).
-Two players from the 2013 team were selected to play in the New England All-Star Game.
+The squad led the Patriot League in every major offensive category, including batting average (.289), hits (499), runs scored (317) and home runs (22).

-In 2012, DiCenzo earned New England Division I Coach of the Year honors, after the Crusaders finished with an overall record of 33-22 to break the school single-season mark for victories.
+In 2012, DiCenzo earned New England Division I Coach of the Year honors after the Crusaders finished with an overall mark of 33-22 to break the school single-season record for victories.
 Holy Cross also placed second in the Patriot League with a 13-7 mark in conference games, and finished as the runner-up in the league tournament.
-In addition, the Crusaders set school single-season records for best fielding percentage (.971), most saves (15) and most strikeouts (350).
 Three players were selected to play in the New England All-Star game, seven Crusaders earned All-Patriot League honors and Nate Koneski was drafted in the 19th round by the Seattle Mariners.
 Holy Cross also upset No. 4 Texas A&M during its spring trip to start the season.

 The 2011 season saw the Crusaders finish with a winning overall record for the first time since 1991 at 24-23-1.
-Two players earned first team All-Patriot League honors, three players were named to the New England All-Star team and John Pedrotty was drafted in the 13th round and signed by the Arizona Diamondbacks.
+Two players earned first team All-Patriot League honors, and John Pedrotty was drafted in the 13th round and signed by the Arizona Diamondbacks.

-In 2010 the Crusaders finished in third place in the Patriot League with a 10-10 mark in conference games, while going 26-26 overall.
-Holy Cross then won its first-ever Patriot League playoff series by taking two out of three games at Lehigh, and finished as the runner-up in the conference tournament.
+In 2010, Holy Cross then won its first-ever Patriot League playoff series by taking two out of three games at Lehigh, and finished as the runner-up in the conference tournament.
 Stephen Wadsworth earned Patriot League Rookie of the Year honors and was selected as a third team Freshman All-American, while six Crusaders earned spots on the All-Patriot League teams.
-The 2010 squad also broke school single-season records in a number of offensive categories, with a .319 batting average, a .477 slugging percentage, 367 runs, 569 hits, 114 doubles, 45 home runs, 852 total bases and 340 runs batted in.
+The 2010 squad also broke school single-season records in a number of offensive categories, with 367 runs, 569 hits, 45 home runs, 852 total bases and 340 runs batted in.

-During DiCenzo’s second season at the helm in 2009, Holy Cross went 22-27 overall and took third place in the Patriot League at 11-7.
-The Crusaders also qualified for the Patriot League Tournament, where they dropped a close three-game series to eventual conference champion Army.
+During DiCenzo’s second season at the helm in 2009, Holy Cross took third place in the Patriot League at 11-7 to qualify for the Patriot League Tournament, where they dropped a close three-game series to eventual conference champion Army.
 In addition, Matt Perry took home Patriot League Player of the Year honors.